House GOP releases bill replacing Obama health care overhaul - The Philadelphia Sunday Sun

-WASHINGTON (AP) — House Republicans on Monday released their long-awaited plan for unraveling former President Barack Obama’s health care law, a package that would scale back the government’s role in helping people afford coverage and likely leave more Americans uninsured.
+WASHINGTON — On Monday, House Republicans released their long-awaited plan for unraveling former President Barack Obama’s health care law, a package that would scale back the government’s role in helping people afford coverage and likely leave more Americans uninsured.

 House committees planned to begin voting on the 123-page legislation Wednesday, launching what could be the year’s defining battle in Congress and capping seven years of Republican vows to repeal the 2010 law.
 Though GOP leaders expect a boost from the backing of the Trump administration, divisions remain and GOP success is not ensured.